wavefrontHQ/docs/pages/doc/alerts_recipes.md

 tags: [alerts, best practice]
 sidebar: doc_sidebar
 permalink: alert_recipes.html
-summary: Queries for commonly used alert conditions
+summary: Queries for common alert scenarios
 ---

-The Wavefront Customers Success team has found certain kinds of alerts are used frequently by customers.
-For example, customers might want to alert on point rate drops or on threshold.
+The Wavefront Customers Success team has found that customers use certain alerts frequently.
+For example, customers want to alert on point rate drops or on threshold.

 This page gives some recipes.
 You can generate several of these recipes interactively using the [Query Wizard](query_language_query_wizard.html).

 ## Alert on Point Rate Drops